R-Santhoshkumar/R-Santhoshkumar/README.md

 ### 🔥 About Me

-- 💻 I'm passionate about **Full Stack Development & Cybersecurity**
+- 💻 I'm passionate about **Cybersecurity & Full Stack Development**
 - 🔐 Built Python-based tools for **injection detection** and **port scanning**
 - 📊 Created modern **library management systems** with chart visualizations
 - 🎓 Certified in: